 GuideA Guide to Auckland Galleries & Cafés for the Perfect Day

-Auckland is home to some of the best art galleries you’ll find anywhere.
-From public spaces to dealer galleries, here are the best places to go to get your dose of high culture, and where to grab a drink or meal to make a day of it.
+Auckland is home to some of the best art galleries in New Zealand.
+From public spaces to dealer galleries, here are the best places to get your dose of high culture, and where to grab a drink or meal to make a day of it.

 Auckland's art galleries and where to grab a drink after